GreptimeTeam/docs/docs/v0.7/en/contributor-guide/datanode/data-persistence-indexing.md

 ### Inverted Index Format

-The inverted index is stored by column internally, and each column's inverted index block consists of FST and a Bitmap storing data segment IDs.

-The FST (Finite State Transducer) allows GreptimeDB to store mappings from column values to Bitmap positions in a compact format and provides excellent search performance and supports complex search capabilities (such as regular expression matching).

-The Bitmap is used to store data segment IDs, with each bit representing a data segment, and a 1 indicates that the data segment contains the column value.

 ![Inverted index format](/inverted-index-format.png)

+GreptimeDB builds inverted indexes by column, with each inverted index consisting of an FST and multiple Bitmaps.

+The FST (Finite State Transducer) enables GreptimeDB to store mappings from column values to Bitmap positions in a compact format and provides excellent search performance and supports complex search capabilities (such as regular expression matching).
+The Bitmaps maintain a list of data segment IDs, with each bit representing a data segment.

 ### Index Data Segments